LcgDL/Formal-Ontology-using-Python/README.md

 - RDF_URI_node.ipynb: creation of a RDF URI node using rdflib.
 - loading_RDF_files: Parsing the graph in an RDF file graph from the web, from a file and from a string.
 - Creating_RDF_Graph: creating some URIRefs to represent the properties or predicates in the RDF graph.
-- navigating_RDF: iteration over a graph, checking whether entities exists, retrieving individual triples, entities and values.
+- navigating_RDF: iteration over a graph.
+Checking whether entities exists, retrieving individual triples, entities and values.
 - SPARQL_Query_RDF: parsers and serializers for the RDF format.
 Graph interface for linked data manipulation.
 - SPARQL_Wrapper: querying DBpedia knowledge graph with SPARQLWrapper python library.